joeyjenhuang/eci-586/README.md

 ### Optional Software

-1.  **Google Apps.** Your Google Drive provides "an infinitely large, ultra-secure, and entirely free bookbag for the 21st century."
+1.  **Google Drive** provides "an infinitely large, ultra-secure, and entirely free bookbag for the 21st century."
 This space may be useful for your project work, or you may use a third-party Internet service provider to place your data files and projects online (e.g., [Github](https://github.com/), Dropbox).
 In addition, Moodle provides space for storing private files.

 2.  **Data Camp** (<https://www.datacamp.com>) offers interactive R, Python, Sheets, SQL and shell courses on topics in data science, statistics and machine learning.
 An email will be sent providing free access to our DataCamp site, full catalogue of courses and resources for 6 months.